zadid6pretam/GOTabPFN/README.md

 This example runs GOTabPFN on a binary-classification CSV dataset using fixed GO-LR and NSC-pSP hyperparameters.
 The dataset should contain numeric feature columns and one target column.

+The hyperparameters below correspond to the Colon configuration reported in the paper.
+For other datasets, users can tune these values or replace them with the dataset-specific settings reported in the appendix.

 ```python
 import numpy as np
 import pandas as pd